wikinderbear/wikinder-rebase-2025-12-10/Mathematics-of-blocks.md

-We can think of a number $n$ as a set of $n$ blocks arranged in a line.
+We can think of a number $n$ as a set of $n$ blocks arranged in a line--the same as marbles, dominoes, or any other countable objects.

 Numbers from 1 to 10: